saro-lab/scroll-loader/README.md

 # Scroll-Loader
 - A library that automatically calls loading when scrolling down
-- compatible with typescript, vuejs, reactjs, svelte, etc.
+- Compatible with JavaScript, TypeScript, vue.js, React, Svelte...
-- must use es6 or higher javascript.
+- Must use ES6 or higher

 ## Package
 ```
-"scroll-loader": "^1.0.4"
+"scroll-loader": "^1.0.5"
 ```

 ## Options